Parker Pen Company: History

 Parker Pen Co. was an aviation pioneer.
 The interest of Parker Pen Co. in aircraft came from Kenneth Parker, son of the founder; he enlisted in the fledgling air service and, after flight training at Miami Air Base, he was assigned to officer training in tactical maneuvers at Pensacola Naval Air Station, Florida.
 From their first company business plane, the Parker Duofold Fairchild, they used it as an innovative advertising weapon inviting his dealers.
-Between the 1920s and 1960s, Parker maintained a considerable air fleet.

 Models

 Key models in the company's history include: